Stashing cash, Peru's urban elite panics as a socialist looks set to clinch presidency

 Pedro Castillo is poised to be named president ahead of conservative rival Keiko Fujimori.
-With almost all votes tallied, Castillo's lead over Fujimori is narrow but looks to be enough, though the final result could take days or even weeks as legal challenges play out.
+With almost all votes tallied here, Castillo's lead over Fujimori is narrow but looks to be enough, though the final result could take days or even weeks as legal challenges play out.

 During campaigning, Castillo pledged to sharply hike taxes on mining in the world’s no. 2 copper producer to pay for social spending and redraft the constitution to give the government more muscle in running the economy.
 He has also hinted at potential land reforms.